How much does timber flooring cost in NZ? Complete 2026 price guide

 How long does timber flooring need to acclimatise before installation in NZ?

-Standard practice is 5 to 7 days in the room where the floor will be laid, with the boxes open, lying flat, and the home\u2019s climate control running normally.
+The boxes go in the room where the floor will be laid, open and lying flat, with the home’s climate control running normally.
+Acclimatisation is to a moisture content, not to a clock.
+ATFA’s position is that flooring acclimatises to the desired in-service moisture content rather than to the site’s current conditions, so there is no minimum number of days that makes a floor ready.
+Over underfloor heating, allow one to two weeks with the heating running (BRANZ Bulletin 688).
 The point is to let the wood reach equilibrium with the indoor humidity it will live in.
-Skipping or shortening acclimatisation — even by a day — is the second most common cause of installation failure after subfloor moisture issues.
+Skipping or shortening acclimatisation, even by a day, is in our experience the second most common cause of installation failure after subfloor moisture issues.
 In drier regions (Canterbury, Central Otago) where indoor RH can swing 20+ points between winter and summer, 7 days is the realistic minimum.

 Does timber flooring installation cost more in Auckland than the rest of NZ?

-What Three Real Projects Actually Cost in 2026
+What Three Typical Projects Cost in 2026

-| Project | Mt Eden bungalow extension | Remuera villa restoration | Newmarket apartment fit-out |
+| Project | Bungalow extension | Villa restoration | Apartment fit-out |

 |---|---|---|---|